dotnet/SqlClient/README.md

 ## Guidelines for Creating Pull Requests

 We love contributions from the community.
-To help improve the quality of our code, we encourage you to follow below guidelines:
+To help improve the quality of our code, we encourage you to follow these guidelines:

-- Code changes must adhere to [C# Programming Guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/index).
+- Code changes must adhere to the [C# Programming Guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/index).
 - Driver code changes must be done considering cross-platform compatibility and supportability for all supported SQL and Azure Servers and client configurations.
-- Tests must be added is non-existent to assure near to 100% code coverage for all future changes.
+- Tests must be added if non-existent to assure near to 100% code coverage for all future changes.
-- Tests should be well structured and written well to be able to run in parallel using same client and server configurations (in an isolated mode).
+- Tests should be well structured and written well to be able to run in parallel using the same client and server configurations (in an isolated mode).
 E.g. Consider using dynamic table/database object names instead of hardcoded values (Use existing tests for reference).
-- Written tests should not leave any residue on target server.
+- Tests should not leave any artifacts on the target server.
 Cleaning up all objects is highly appreciated to maintain test server health.
 - Avoid skipping tests if possible or running them conditionally.
 If conditions are not met, test coverage will not be 100%.

 Thank you!

 ## Guidelines for Reporting Issues

 We appreciate you taking the time to test the driver, provide feedback and report any issues.
 It would be extremely helpful if you:

 - Report each issue as a new issue (but check first if it's already been reported)